This paper considers who's responsible for paying for fire safety works on blocks of flats in the wake of the Grenfell

 3. Shortage of experts

 There is a lack of qualified professionals to carry out assessments and complete EWS1 forms.
 The 21 November 2020 announcement included Government funding of almost £700,000 “to train more assessors, speeding up the valuation process for homeowners in cases where an EWS1 form is required.”
-The training has been delivered by RICS from January 2021.
-At 4 November 2021, 50 had finished training and 950 candidates were enrolled.
+The training has been delivered by RICS since January 2021.
 The funding is for 2,000 additional assessors.

 4. Professional Indemnity (PI) insurance